Blinken talks of 'reducing strategic dependencies' ahead of Modi visit CanIndia News

-US Secretary of State Antony Blinken has preambled Prime Minister Narendra Modi’s upcoming “historic” state visit, saying central to emerging cooperation in critical technologies between the two countries such as semiconductors and defense was “reducing strategic dependencies”.
+US Secretary of State Antony Blinken on Monday preambled Prime Minister Narendra Modi’s upcoming “historic” state visit saying central to emerging cooperation in critical technologies between the two countries such as semiconductors and defense was “reducing strategic dependencies”.

 Blinken has inserted a new phrase into the narrative around the India-US relationship whose limits have been defined by New Delhi’s pursuit of strategic autonomy, which is a foreign policy construct deployed by India to choose friends without committing itself to anything serious.